8602 Emergency Services Coordinator II

 |Salary||$39.75 - $48.31/hour; $6,890.00 - $8,374.00/month; $82,680.00 - $100,490.00/year|

 Filing deadline extended in order to accept a sufficient number of qualified applications.
 Receipt of applications will close at 5:00pm on September 28, 2018.

 This is a Position Based Test conducted in accordance with Civil Service Rule 111A.

-Position Description: The San Francisco Department of Emergency Management (DEM) is currently hiring one (1) permanent, full-time 8602 Emergency Services Coordinator II, Operations Planner position.
-The eligible list resulting from this examination process may also be used to fill future vacancies in classification 8602 Emergency Services Coordinator II which may include a Watch Center Operations Specialist position.
+Position Description: The San Francisco Department of Emergency Management (DEM) is currently hiring three (3) permanent, full-time Watch Center Operations Specialists in classification 8602 Emergency Services Coordinator II.
+The eligible list resulting from this examination process may also be used to fill other vacancies in classification 8602 Emergency Services Coordinator II.

-The Emergency Services Coordinator II also serves as lead Duty Officers for the Watch Center.
-During an organized response to an incident and/or an activation of the Emergency Operations Center (EOC), this position will ensure that technological systems and facilities are functional to support a coordinated event response.
+The Emergency Services Coordinator II also serves as the lead Duty Officer for the Watch Center.
+During an organized response to an incident and/or an activation of the Emergency Operations Center (EOC), these positions will ensure that technological systems and facilities are functional to support a coordinated event response.

 Additional essential functions of the Watch Center Operations Specialist position include, but are not limited to, the following:

 · Confirms the scope and nature of incidents by analyzing information from multiple sources